 2. Disclosure Forms.
 Disclosure Form A is attached for use concerning the individuals meeting the above ownership or distributive share requirements.
-Subject individuals should be covered each by one form.
-In addition, a second form (Disclosure Form B) provides for the disclosure of current or pending procurement relationships with other (non-IDOT) state agencies.
+A separate Disclosure Form A must be submitted with the bid for each individual meeting the above requirements.
+In addition, a second form (Disclosure Form B) provides for the disclosure of current or pending procurement relationships with other (non-IDOT) state agencies and a total ownership certification.
 The forms must be included with each bid.